 Some courses require End-of-Course (EOC) exams as determined by state legislation.
 The Algebra 1 EOC is 30% of the student's overall grade and MUST PASS to meet the diploma requirements.
-Students who score a Level 1 or 2 on the Algebra 1 EOC, may be enrolled in and complete an intensive remedial course the following year or be placed in a content area course that includes remediation of skills not acquired by the student.
+Students who score a Level 1 or 2 on the Algebra 1 EOC may be enrolled in and complete an intensive remedial course the following year or be placed in a content area course that includes remediation of skills not acquired by the student.
 EOCs are also required in junior high Civics, high school Geometry, high school Biology 1, and high school U.S. History.
 EOC scores count as 30% of the final grade and may be required to receive the Scholar diploma designation.
 Please see the Florida Graduation Requirements for the full list of requirements.
 The District and school distribute information about EOC requirements, testing information, and resources each year.
-Students in junior high taking a course requiring an EOC will not participate in the statewide standardized assessment for that subject.